microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 scaleConstraint.ScaleMaximum = 2f;
 ```

-## Example: Add bounding box around a game object
+## Example: Add Bounding Box around a game object

-To add a bounding box around an object, just add a bounding box component to it:
+To add a Bounding Box around an object, simply add a Bounding Box component to it:

 ```c#
 private void PutABoxAroundIt(GameObject target)